databrary/www/website_mods.md

 #### Developer tab

 - Should we alert that we are leaving the site?
 (Requires more unnecessary clicks?)
+- > True, more clicks.
+Could we have a mouse-over/pop-up or is that bad UI style?

 ### Site-wide footer